 - a.
 A principal responsibility of the Chair of the Board (the "Chair") will be to manage and act as the chief administrative officer of the Board with such duties and responsibilities as the Board may establish from time to time.
-The Chair need not be independent of management. - b.
+The Chair shall be independent. - b.
 The Board will ensure that proper limits are placed on management's authority. - c.
-In conjunction with each annual general meeting and at such other times as may be required, and subject to the constating documents of the Company, the Board shall: - i. appoint a Chair and, if determined appropriate, a Lead Director of the Board; - ii. appoint or confirm the officers of the Company and, if necessary, approve the senior management structure of the Company; - iii. confirm, or approve any changes to, the size of the Board, and the appointment of interim Board members if so required; and - iv. appoint committees of the board, including a Nominating and Governance Committee, an Audit Committee, a Human Resources and Compensation Committee, a Health, Safety, Environment and Communities Committee, and a Finance Committee. - d.
+In conjunction with each annual general meeting and at such other times as may be required, and subject to the constating documents of the Company, the Board shall: - i. appoint a Chair and, if determined appropriate, a Lead Director of the Board; - ii. appoint or confirm the officers of the Company and, if necessary, approve the senior management structure of the Company; - iii. confirm, or approve any changes to, the size of the Board, and the appointment of interim Board members if so required; and - iv. appoint committees of the board, including a Nominating and Governance Committee, an Audit Committee, a Human Resources and Compensation Committee, a Health, Safety and Environment Committee, and a Communities and Sustainable Development Committee. - d.
 The Board is responsible for making decisions with respect to vacancies and proposing nominees as provided in the Majority Voting Policy, the Board and Senior Management Diversity Policy, and any such other applicable policies in place from time to time. - e.
-The Board will ensure that it maintains current and appropriate mandates and charters, including the Board, the Lead Director, the CEO, the Chair, and the Committee Chair mandates, as well as Committee charters. - f.
+The Board will ensure that it maintains current and appropriate mandates and charters, including the Board, the CEO, the Chair, and the Committee Chair mandates, as well as Committee charters. - f.
 From time to time, the Board may appoint special committees to assist the Board in connection with specific matters. - g.
 The Board shall meet not less than five times during each fiscal year.
-Subject to the constating documents of the Company, the Board may also meet at any other time at the call of the Chair or of any director.
+Subject to the constating documents of the Company, the Board may also meet at any other time at the call of the Chair or of any director. - h.
+Each Board member should attend, prepare for and be actively involved in Board meetings and, as applicable, Board committee meetings.

-1 A director's "independence" shall be determined in accordance with the securities laws, rules, regulations and guidelines of all applicable securities regulatory authorities, including without limitation the securities commissions in each of the provinces and territories of Canada and the U.S. Securities and Exchange Commission, and the stock exchanges on which the Company's securities are listed, including without limitation the Toronto Stock Exchange and Nasdaq (collectively, "Securities Laws").
+1 A director's "independence" shall be determined in accordance with the securities laws, rules, regulations and guidelines of all applicable securities regulatory authorities, including without limitation the securities commissions in each of the provinces and territories of Canada and the U.S. Securities and Exchange Commission, and the stock exchanges on which the Company's securities are listed, including without limitation the Toronto Stock Exchange.